 Carbohydrates = Sugar…Literally

 The term “carbohydrate” is simply the chemical term for sugar.
 They are molecules made of various combinations of Carbon, Hydrogen, and Oxygen which our bodies are able to break down for energy.
 All of the cells in our bodies prefer carbohydrates as their primary energy source.
-Carbohydrate is a huge umbrella term that encompasses ALL the different variations out there.
+Carbohydrate is a huge umbrella term that encompasses ALL the different types of sugars out there.
 Within the category of carbohydrates there are 3 main groups.
 Simple Sugars, Complex Carbohydrates (aka Starches), and Fibre.

 Simple Sugars are just that…simple structures made up of only 1 or 2 sugar molecules.
 The single sugars (monosaccharides) are Glucose, Fructose, and Galactose.
 The various combinations of 2-sugar molecules (disaccharides) are made from these.
-Simple sugars are found in foods that taste sweet such as fruit, white sugar, brown sugar, milk, honey, agave, etc. These types of sugars are very quickly broken down and absorbed by our bodies for energy because there isn’t much to them.
-They are less “filling” than other carbohydrates because they don’t take much time for us to metabolize them.
+Simple sugars are found in foods that tend to taste sweet such as fruit, white sugar, brown sugar, milk, honey, agave nectar, syrups, etc. These types of sugars are very quickly broken down and absorbed by our bodies for energy because the lack of complexity in the structure means our bodies have to do very little work in order to digest and absorb them.

 Complex carbohydrates, or starches, are larger, longer chains of these simple sugars bonded together (polysaccharides).
 They vary by their look and structure but the main components are the same.
 These types of carbohydrates take a bit longer for our bodies to break down because our digestive enzymes produced in our gastrointestinal tract need to break every single bond in the chain before the individual sugar molecules can enter our blood stream.
 This is why starches/complex carbohydrates don’t taste as sweet to us, and can keep us feeling full for longer after eating them than say, a sugary beverage.

 This is the structure of a starch molecule